 The Bible teaches that churches should be led by elders.
-Chalmers has twenty-five elders who provide overall leadership and serve in different ways through the life of the church.
+Chalmers has eighteen elders who provide overall leadership and serve in different ways through the life of the church.

 Our minister, Robin Sydserff, leads the elders.
 The elders exercise leadership in the church in a number of different ways.

 - The elders meet together regularly as a group.